skhelladi/EQ_EDIT/README.md

 It possible to add new functions and constants to the code by modifying the `EQ_EDIT.hpp` file.

+## How it Works
+The application uses the `EQ_EDIT` class to evaluate mathematical equations.
+The variables used in the equation are defined and their values are passed to the `Value` method of the `func_eq` object.
+This method evaluates the equation and returns the calculated value.
+Another way to use the code is to define the variables and the equation using the `setVar` and `setEquation` methods of the `EQ_EDIT` class.
+The `getValue` method of the `func_eq` object, without any arguments, is then called to evaluate the equation.

+## How to Use the Code
+To use the code, you need to include the `EQ_EDIT.hpp` header file in your code.
+You can then create an instance of the `EQ_EDIT` class and use it to evaluate mathematical equations.
+See the code examples below for more details.

 ## Code example
 ### Example 1
 A first example is presented in the `example1.cpp` file.